aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

 In the next part, we will extend the program to use more Spark functions.
 We will use the [filter](https://spark.apache.org/docs/latest/api/java/org/apache/spark/rdd/RDD.html#filter-scala.Function1-) transformation to find log entries with a specific response code.

-1. Make a copy of the current sample class and named it `Filter`.
+1. Make a copy of the current sample class and name it `Filter`.
 Place it in the same package as the `App` class.
 2. Add the following line to set the desired code to the value `200`.

     ```java